 - Share—Opens the Share windows where you can enter a collaborator email to share all created rules.

-- Import—Prompts a window for importing a FARX file.
+- Import—Prompts a window for importing rules from a FARX file.

-- Export—Exports all created rules in a FARX file.
+- Export—Exports all selected rules in a FARX file.

 - Execute—Executes the selected rules for the captured traffic or the loaded, saved sessions.

-The Rule Builder interface enables you to create and edit rules.
+The Rule Builder interface enables you to create (through the Add New Rule button) and edit rules (through the Edit button of a selected rule).
 For each new rule, you must enter a condition (previously known as a match rule) and an action (previously known as an action string).
 Fiddler Everywhere will undertake the action if the request URI matches the condition and if the rule is executed.